Pollution from Above

 Then we can reduce "Global Warming" by ridding ourselves and our planet of old vehicles and replacing them with new energy efficient Hybrid Vehicles as well.
 It will also save you money on fuel costs.

-Barry's Resposnse - Thank you Shane.
+Barry's Response - Thank you Shane.
 We need all the insight (pun intended) we can get.
 For a bit more about trees and global warming see the Global Warming and Rainforests webpage.

-Here's an interesting question.
-What do trees tell us about the history of global climate change?
-The science of Dendroclimatology, where researchers analyse the characteristics of tree rings, can tell us a lot about the conditions that have occurred during the life of the organism.
+I have an interesting question for you.
+How do trees tell us about global climate change?
+Dendroclimatology, where researchers analyze the characteristics of tree rings, can tell us a lot about how the organism lived.

 This can give us a good clue on a grand scale when varying species of tree are examined at different geographic locales, and compared to other methods of natural climatic record-keeping (such as soil layers and ice-core samples).

-Generally speaking, environmental science becomes more interesting and revealing when multiple disciplines contribute data to a single problem and this is just one example.
+This is just one example of how environmental science becomes more interesting and revealing when multiple disciplines contribute data.

 Click here to post comments